lagudunyneeshkumar/hackathon/README.md

   stacks used:

    We use HTML,CSS and javascript to create
-   • We use AIRtable to store the data of the farmer.
-   • Automations using Zapier.
+   •We used PHP and my sql database to store the farmer's responses
    • Google Maps API

+*note:Due to the static view of website ,to use the php we need to have local server (xampp),so we didnot include the backend file*